Divici/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  React allows you to create large web applications that can change data, without updating the DOM and reloading the page.
 1. Describe component state.
+  Represents the current situation of a component and observes what changes are made to this state of being.
 1. Describe props.
+  The information or properties on state that are passed from one component to another.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  A side effect is anything that affects something outside the scope of the function being executed.
+You can sync effects to certain changes by adding a second argument to your useEffect.